JL710/iced-guide/src/README.md

 ## Contribution
 If you want to contribute to this guide, you can open an issue on GitHub and make a pull request.
 For large changes, it is preferred that you open an issue first to discuss the changes.
-For any small changes and spelling, grammar and formatting fixes directly opening a pull request should not be a problem.
+For any small changes, spelling, grammar and formatting fixes directly opening a pull request should not be a problem.